 MongoDB Atlas, MongoDB’s fully managed DBaaS (Database as a Service), launched in 2016.
-Couchbase Cloud launched in June 2020.
+Couchbase Capella launched in October 2021.

-MongoDB Atlas is available across all of the major cloud providers (Amazon Web Services [AWS], Google Cloud Platform, and Microsoft Azure) in about 80 regions around the world.
+MongoDB Atlas is available across all of the major cloud providers (Amazon Web Services [AWS], Google Cloud Platform, and Microsoft Azure) in ~100 regions around the world.

-Couchbase Cloud, on the other hand, is only available in a limited number of AWS and Azure regions across North America and Europe.
+Couchbase Capella, on the other hand, is only available on AWS and Google Cloud, with 15 and 29 regions available respectively.
 True multi-cloud support is also not available from Couchbase.
 How about a Data Lake equivalent?
 Nope.
 A Realm competitor?
 Not really.